 Teachers in World Schools such as the Bilingual School know from experience that students who have developed a ‘reading habit’ have stronger competencies in English writing than those who might be classified as ‘reluctant readers’.
-We have discussed the reasons for this fact in previous articles.
-It isn’t a mystery!
+We have discussed the reasons for this fact in previous articles explaining the 3 huge benefits of reading.

 Here are four strategies that secondary school teachers have found effective:

 Teachers of adolescents should encourage discussion of recent songs that are available on YouTube or Vimeo.
 Both sites have large libraries of popular English music videos, in which the lyrics have English subtitles.
 Lyrics.com and Smart Lyrics.com have a feature that makes it possible for students to hover over a word which causes the video to pause and a pop-up provides a definition in English of the word

 In-class discussion of movies, both new releases and the ‘classics’ can stimulate interest in this entertainment medium.
 Invite students to share video clips of exciting scenes that they found particularly interesting.

 Establish a Scheduled Reading Period